azizn03/IaC_AWS_Palo_alto_firewall_setup/README.md

 ## Prerequisites:

-- Suscribe to the PAN-OS AMI bundle 1 on the AWS account you will be using the following link:
+- Suscribe to the PAN-OS AMI bundle 1 on the AWS account you will be using:
 ```https://aws.amazon.com/marketplace/pp?sku=e9yfvyj3uag5uo5j2hjikv74n```

 - Fill in the env-file in the root folder where appropriate as follows: